super-slump-su/Escape-From-Turn-Based/README.md

 # Escape-From-Turn-Based
-Text-based game loosely based on modern extraction shooters.
-(WIP)
+Escape From Turn-Based is a text-based game loosely based on modern extraction shooters.
+(Current WIP)

-Includes all files and documentation created during development.
+Repository includes all files and documentation created during development.
+All game statistics and information is contained in Info.txt.